gtxaspec/wz_mini_hacks/README.md

 Change ```/dev/ttyUSB0``` to whatever path your spotlight enumerated to if necessary.
 The camera will now be able to control the spotlight.

 ---
+__WARNING: RTSP support is experimental and I consider it to be broken.
+Use it only if you know what you are doing!
+The outdated stock RTSP firmware works much better at the moment.__

 To enable RTSP streaming, change the following lines, you can choose to enable or disable audio.
 Set your login credentials here, you can also change the port the server listens on.

 ```